How to Troubleshoot and Fix 5 Common VoiP Issues

 - Confirm that the issue is bandwidth by running a free speed test and comparing the results against your contracted ISP upload and download bandwidth

-- Make sure that you are prioritizing voice traffic through your QoS policy.
+- Make sure that you are prioritizing voice traffic through your router’s QoS (Quality of Service) policy.

 - Close out and turn off any other applications, especially those that could be reaching out to the Internet in the background.